docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 AME Preset Browser

 Starting in CS6, Adobe Media Encoder has a Preset Browser with provides a structured organization of presets.
-Third-party presets can be added to any folder or subfolder within the main cat- egories.
+Third-party presets can be added to any folder or subfolder within the main categories.
 Once you have created a preset, it will default to the Other folder.
 You can set the desired folder location in the <FolderDisplayPath> tag in the preset XML.

 For example, if you set it to: ``<FolderDisplayPath>System Presets/Image Sequence/PNG</ FolderDisplayPath>`` then AME will display the preset in the ``System Presets > Image Sequence > PNG folder``.